snorecore/cheerymqtt/README.md

 else.
 The connection code isn't very robust, and if the code can't get the colour it'll default to black.

-Requires paho-mqtt and request packages.
+Requires paho-mqtt and requests packages.